donejs/donejs/docs/features.md

 ### Worker Thread Rendering

 Worker thread rendering increases the performance of your application.
 It essentially allows your application to run entirely within a Web Worker, freeing the main thread to only update the DOM.

+#### How it works

 Your templates first render in a lightweight Virtual DOM on the worker side and changes are diffed and sent to the window side to be applied to the actual DOM.
-Only changes are ever applied to the window and the most expensive part of a web application, DOM updates, are separated from application logic, which means your application can continue to run while paints occur.
+Only changes to the DOM are applied to the window.

+The most expensive part of a web application - DOM updates - are separated from application logic, which means your application can continue to run while paints occur.

+By default, browsers use only a single thread of execution.

 <img src="/static/img/donejs-single-thread.gif" srcset="/static/img/donejs-single-thread.gif 1x, /static/img/donejs-single-thread-2x.gif 2x" alt="A traditional single threaded javascript application">
 _With a single thread only one operation can occur at a time_

+This means that performance problems in any area (expensive computations, DOM rendering, processing a large AJAX response, etc) can block the entire application, leaving the browser feeling "frozen".

+With worker thread rendering, DOM updates and application logic are run in parallel threads.

 <img src="/static/img/donejs-multi-thread.gif" srcset="/static/img/donejs-multi-thread.gif 1x, /static/img/donejs-multi-thread-2x.gif 2x" alt="A javascript application using a worker thread">
 _Using a worker thread application logic can still occur while the DOM is rendered.
 This can nearly double the number of operations._

-Due to this parallelization your application doesn’t have to worry so much about being doing things performantly as long as it is performant enough not to block the worker thread.
-For your users this means the application will always feel snappy.

-If you’re already using done-autorender you only need to update one line:
+Due to this parallelization, performance problems that may have caused noticeable issues in a single thread will likely not cause any noticeable issues while running in separate threads.
+Since much of the work is offloaded from the main thread, applications will feel snappy, even while heavy computations are taking place.

+You spend less time worrying about performance micro-optimizations, and more time [working on epic pool dunk videos](https://www.youtube.com/watch?v=vrgMUi8-7r4&feature=youtu.be&t=19).

+Adding worker thread rendering only requires changing one line.
+Change the main attribute of your page's script tag from:
 ```
 <script src=”node_modules/steal/steal.js” main=”my-app!done-autorender”></script>
 ```